 Since ETFs trade on the stock exchange, like common shares, you can sell yours whenever you want.
 Whether you need this money to buy a house or go back to school, it is available quickly.
 Your investments can be liquidated at the right time, without the need to wait for the end of a term.

-ETFs can hold stocks, bonds, precious metals, currencies and other assets.
+ETFs can hold all kinds of different asset classes like stocks, bonds, precious metals, currencies and other assets.
 These are similar products to mutual funds, but most ETFs are passively managed and have lower fees than their “cousins.”
 Within the ETF family, you can find a wide range of products: equity-only ETFs, industry- or sector-specific ETFs, global ETFs, actively managed ETFs, etc. Note that the majority are passively managed.
 What is passive and is it a quality?